blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

   - gfx1031 -> 10.3.0
   - gfx1103 -> 11.0.0

-If you have somethng else you might need to override the `HSA_OVERRIDE_GFX_VERSION` at Docker launch.
+If you have something else you might need to override the `HSA_OVERRIDE_GFX_VERSION` at Docker launch.
 Suppose the version you want is `9.0.0`, then you should configure it from command line as:

 ```bash
 $ docker run -e HSA_OVERRIDE_GFX_VERSION=9.0.0 \